-- (1) In this example all scalar components are positive.
-Be prepared for the case where a direction cosine, and hence the scalar component, are negative. - 2 The dot product automatically finds the projection or scalar component of F along line OB as shown.
+- In this example all scalar components are positive.
+Be prepared for the case where a direction cosine, and hence the scalar component, is negative. - (2) The dot product automatically finds the projection or scalar component of $\mathbf{F}$ along line OB as shown.